balmasich/react-native-signature-capture/README.md

 This is a fork of https://www.npmjs.com/package/react-native-signature-capture You can now use `minStrokeWidth` & `maxStrokeWidth` on both iOS & Android.
-The repo contain an up-to-date typescript definition.
+Also onDragEvent is send at the end of dragging on iOS (like it does on Android) The repo contain an up-to-date typescript definition.

 # Install